1. What is skimming explain?

 Drill down fields are used to display the fields when we click on the assignment.

-Format is used to tell how to format the display and charts can also be used.
+The format is used to tell how to format the display and charts can also be used.

 20. What are workbaskets?
 What is the relationship between a Work Group and Workbasket?